AndreiCherniaev/cmake_helloworldDriver/README.md

 # cmake_helloworldDriver
- example of cmake driver for linux
+ example of cmake for driver (linux)

  A simple hello world kernel module, that can be build with cmake.
 Utilize Kbuild through cmake, and do it in a build directory.